briandrum/codes.forchagrin.com/_chapters/chapter-903-sidewalk-and-driveway-apron-construction-and-repair.md

     7. Orange Street - from Riverside Park to 500 feet west of West Street.

-    1. _(1)_ Concrete for sidewalks shall be transit-mixed, State of Ohio, Department of Transportation, Class “C” with a minimum cement content of 600 pounds per cubic yard and shall contain only non-silica bank run gravel and sand as the aggregate.
+    1. _(1)_ Concrete for sidewalks shall be transit-mixed, State of Ohio, Department of Transportation, Class "C" with a minimum cement content of 600 pounds per cubic yard and shall contain only non-silica bank run gravel and sand as the aggregate.
 Gray (non-white) colored Portland Cement shall be used.